|

 In the preceding example the text string "This is a test..." will be routed to the JES output queue.

-The use a a DD statement with a DUMMY parameter will allow a program to run if a data set does not exist.
+The use a DD statement with a DUMMY parameter will allow a program to run if a data set does not exist.
 The following example show a DD DUMMY statement.

 //QSAM0080 DD DUMMY